 What is PVC?

-PVC is a thermoplastic polymer widely used to manufacture good quality pipes and also is used in the field of medicine.
-It is also used in medical devices and in cable insulation.
+PVC is a thermoplastic polymer widely used to manufacture good quality pipes and used in medicine.
+It is also used in medical devices and cable insulation.

-It has the excellent properties of durability, less expensive cost, easy to process, and all these have to lead to the PVC is used as a replacement component in building materials, construction applications, and it is also used instead of wood, concrete, ceramics, rubber and sometimes even used instead of metals.
+It has excellent properties of durability, less expensive cost, and ease to process.
+All these have led to PVC being used as a replacement component in building materials and construction applications.
+It is also used instead of wood, concrete, ceramics, rubber, and sometimes even used instead of metals.

 Some of the merits of these PVCs are that high stiffness, flame retardant properties, better chemical resistance, dimensional stability, and insulation properties.